moddedmc-wiki/yacl-wiki/autogen/annotations/doubleslider.md

 ![double slider example](./_assets/doubleslider.png)

-The `@DoubleSlider` annotation is an option factory that creates a regular option with a `DoubleSliderControllerBuilder` controller.
+The `@DoubleSlider` annotation creates an option with a `DoubleSliderControllerBuilder` controller.

 ## Usage